The Phantom of the Opera

 - Taylor Zipp

-- 1 min read
+- 2 min read

 A lavish, gothic spectacle that deserves a standing ovation from musical lovers everywhere

-🍅 Tomato Score: 32% | 🍟 Our Score: 82%
+π Tomato Score: 32% | π Our Score: 82%

 The Music of the Night

 Critics fixated on Gerard Butler's vocal limitations, and sure, he's no Michael Crawford.
-But what Butler brings is raw, dangerous emotion — a Phantom who feels genuinely unhinged and heartbroken rather than theatrically villainous.
+But what Butler brings is raw, dangerous emotion β a Phantom who feels genuinely unhinged and heartbroken rather than theatrically villainous.
 Emmy Rossum is the real revelation here, delivering a vocal performance that rivals the best stage Christines.
-The cinematography is gorgeous, the chandelier crash is spectacular, and the "Point of No Return" sequence is dripping with tension.
-This is a film made with genuine love for the source material, and it shows in every gilded frame.

 Final Verdict

 The Phantom of the Opera at 32% is one of the most egregious critical misfires in musical film history.
 It's visually stunning, emotionally powerful, and features a soundtrack that will haunt you for days.
 If you love musicals, this belongs in your collection.
-The Phantom deserved better from critics — and so do you.
+The Phantom deserved better from critics β and so do you.

 .png)